PPL-IIITA/ppl-assignment-iheadhooter/README.md

 2) Type python q2.py on Command Line.

+3) When prompted user shoud enter value of k, which will be used to print k happiest and most compatible couples.

 3) file q2ClassDiagrams.pdf contains related Class Diagrams.

 4) for Documentation cd to DOC2 and then index.html .